 the Acts of the desert

-Dance theatre performance using immersive video, based on the testimonies of people from Mali.
+Performance mixing dance, theatre and immersive video, based on testimonials of people living in Mali.

 Directed by Bruno Freyssinet, the performance was staged in an immersive space, to draw the audience into the world created.